Carrefour falls back on doubts over emerging market retreat

-PARIS Carrefour (CARR.PA) shares dropped over 5 percent on Thursday, reversing gains from the day before, amid concerns the world's No. 2 retailer is pulling out of too many high-growth markets after the surprise sale of a Middle Eastern venture.
+PARIS, May 23 Carrefour shares dropped over 5 percent on Thursday, reversing gains from the day before, amid concerns the world's No. 2 retailer is pulling out of too many high-growth markets after the surprise sale of a Middle Eastern venture.

-The French group said on Wednesday it would make 530 million euros from the sale of its 25 percent stake in the venture to partner Majid Al Futtaim (MAF).

 That would take total asset sales to 3.4 billion euros since the arrival of Chief Executive Georges Plassat in May 2012, as Carrefour looks to cut debt and focus on turning round its core European hypermarkets business.